- Code MGMT8007

 - reflect on their learning experience to demonstrate that they have effectively achieved the learning outcomes the MBA program.

-- effectively present an integrated and culminated learning experience, both orally and in writing.
+- effectively present an integrated and culminated learning experience together with the research findings, both orally and in writing.

-Weekly seminars (or other class activities) will be held and attendance at, and participation in, these classes is a key part of successful completion of the course.
+Weekly workshops (or other regular scheduled class activities) will be held.
+Attendance at, and participation in, these classes are a key part of successful completion of the course.

-- EBMgt project report based on the following options: a.
-Option 1: Evidence-based Pilot and implementation proposal b.
-Option 2: Evidence-based consulting project (practicum) The report will include: i) a Critically Appraised Topic (stepping stone in EBMgt course), ii) implementation and iii) assessment plan c.
-Option 3: A thesis, which would follow the format of an academic thesis with clear sections that include an introduction, a theoretical/literature/critical review, methodology, analysis and findings, discussion and finally conclusion with implications for theory and practice.
-(65) [LO 1,2,3,5,6]
+- Evidence-based Decision-making and Practice Project Report based on the following options: Option 1: Evidence-based pilot and implementation proposal Option 2: Evidence-based consulting project (practicum) The report will include: i) a Critically Appraised Topic (stepping stone in the evidence-based practice in Management course), ii) implementation, and iii) assessment plan Option 3: A thesis Which would follow the format of an academic thesis with clear sections that include: an introduction, a theoretical/literature/critical review, methodology, analysis and findings, discussion, and conclusion with implications for theory and practice.
+Option 4: Evidence-based intervention or Innovation proposal The report will include: a detailed implementation plan with due consideration given to ethical and stakeholder concerns and perspectives, and a detailed plan to evaluate and assess progress and success Further details will be made available via the Class Summary.
+(65) [LO 1,2,3,4,5,6,7]

-- Oral defence of individual achievement of Integrated Learning in the MBA program More details will be provided later about elements of the assessment (10) [LO 1,2,3,4,5,6]
+- Oral defence of individual achievement of Integrated Learning in the MBA program.
+Further details will be made available via the Class Summary.
+(10) [LO 1,2,3,4,5,6,7]

-- Reflection on individual achievement of Integrated Learning in the MBA program More details will be provided later about elements of the assessment (15) [LO 1,2,3,4,5,6]
+- Reflection on individual achievement of Integrated Learning in the MBA program.
+Further details will be made available via the Class Summary.
+(15) [LO 1,2,3,4,5,6,7]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.